RoyCurtis/RAG/docs/iOS.md

 Also, when the pop-up is open, properties like `clientTop` and rect dimensions are offset or incorrect.
 I have not bothered to figure out how or why.

+# Numerical input controls

+For sane browsers, `<input type='number'>` renders a special input control with a spinner, suited for inputting numbers.
+Except, when such a control is focused on iOS... it shows the QWERTY keyboard.
+To show the numeric keypad, the type has to be set to `tel` and a pattern of `[0-9]+`.
+But then this breaks `.valueAsNumber`.
+WTF?

 # `position: sticky`

 In the station list control, the list is divided into groups of A-Z. Each group has a